-The Covid-19 pandemic has caused a significant impact to the Council and our residents, requiring us to adapt the way we deliver services to our residents as well as creation of new services.
-The Council had a significant role in responding to the pandemic under the

-Civil Contingencies Act.
-This resulted in temporary changes to governance arrangements, including postponement of some council meetings, and prioritisation of service delivery to cope with changing demand.
+The Covid-19 pandemic has continued to cause an impact to the Council and our residents, requiring us to adapt the way we deliver services to our residents as well as creation of new services.
+The Council had a significant role in responding to the pandemic under the Civil Contingencies Act.
+This has resulted in changes to governance arrangements, with council meetings moving to online, and prioritisation of service delivery to cope with changing demand.
 The Council continues to work in partnership with Welsh Government, NHS Wales and Public Health Wales to take necessary action in containing and delaying the spread of the virus.
 The Council established the Strategic Emergency Management Team (SEMT) comprising senior management, HR, ICT and Lead Members to monitor and respond to the emergency situation.